-University of Chicago - Bachelor's Degree in English Language and Literature - with Honors (1984); Fordham University School of Law (1988)
+Bachelor's Degree in English Language and Literature with Honors from University of Chicago

 In 2014, Cincinnati Mayor John Cranley appointed Mr. Halpert to serve as Co-Chair of The Education and Talent Retention Committee of the Mayor's Immigration Task Force.
 In 2014, Douglas was also selected as Immigration Lawyer of the Year in Southwest Ohio by Best Lawyers in America.
 In 2015, Mr. Halpert was appointed to serve on a Working Group of the Regional Cincinnati Chamber of Commerce that resulted in the creation of Cincinnati Compass – a welcome center for immigrants located in the greater Cincinnati area.
 In 2018, Mr. Halpert accepted an invitation to serve on the Advisory Committee of Cincinnati Compass.